cocktailpeanut/deus/README.md

 ## 3. Remix

-The fluid UI lets you "breed" new images simply by dragging and dropping generated images into the canvas.
+The ultra-fluid UI lets you "breed" new images simply by dragging and dropping generated images into the canvas.

 ![dragdrop.gif](dragdrop.gif)